guigolab/LyRic/README.md

 ### Prerequisites

-* Anaconda installation (miniconda/mambaforge/pixi)
+* Anaconda installation (`miniconda`/`mambaforge`/`pixi`) for installing Snakemake
 * Singularity

 > [!NOTE]
-> It seems that Snakemake needs an installation of Anaconda even when the pipeline runs in a containerized environment
+> It looks like Snakemake needs an installation of Anaconda even when the pipeline runs in a containerized environment

 <!-- TODO: Add docs or reference on how to install Snakemake -->